saitamasahil/Pixel-Launcher-Extended/README.md

 ```sh
 chmod +x builder_dependencies.sh && ./builder_dependencies.sh
 ```
 - Once you see the installation success message, exit the terminal and restart it.
-Then, use the 'PLE' command to launch PLE Builder.
+Then, use the **PLE** or **ple** command to launch PLE Builder.
 - Choose desired option using number keys.
 - To run PLE Builder again, Type **PLE** or **ple** in Terminal.